flyingcircusio/doc/src/infrastructure/object-storage.md

 ## Deletion

-When an Object Storage user is deleted, all owned buckets are also deleted in a multi-stage process that takes around 20 days.
+When an object storage user is deleted, all its owned buckets are also deleted in a multi-stage process that takes around 20 days.

 The stages of deletion are: